Hovedgård: History

 In 1930, the town had by occupation: 81 residents worked in agriculture, 273 in industry and crafts, 102 in trade, 65 in transport, 37 in business, 71 in housework, 48 were out of occupation and 12 had not provided information.

 New railway between Hovedgård and Hasselager

-A new, shorter high-speed railway line will be built between Aarhus station and Horsens via Hasselager and Hovedgård.
-The section will be 23–24 km long and thus reduce the current track length by approx. 6 kilometers to cut six minutes off travelling times.
-The project will cost 3.3 billion DKK and the final decision on alignment is expected to be completed in 2018.
+A new, shorter high-speed railway line was going to be built between Aarhus station and Horsens via Hasselager and Hovedgård.
+The section was going to be 23–24 km long and thus would reduce the current track length by approx. 6 kilometers to cut six minutes off travelling times.
+The project was going to cost 3.3 billion DKK and the final decision on alignment was expected in 2018.
+In 2023, it was reported that there was no longer a political majority for the project.